Legal ServicesUpdated March 2026

 LowNational avg: $15,000High

 Mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.
 In Great Falls, that climate reality intersects with an economy built on a community-oriented economy where low overhead creates opportunities for small business owners.
-The result for personal injury lawyer is a market where a price-competitive market where providers work harder for each customer.
+The result for personal injury lawyer is a market where a price-competitive market where local businesses work harder for each customer.
 A median household income of $48K frames what's affordable — and what isn't.

 What Matters Most